 Management's Discussion and Analysis (MD&A) is information required to be presented by the Governmental Accounting Standards Board (GASB).
-This section will provide an introduction to the basic financial statements and an analytical overview of Educational Service Unit No. 19's (ESU No. 19) financial position and activities.
-Our discussion and analysis of financial performance of ESU No. 19 is for the fiscal year ended August 31, 2018, and it is presented on the accrual basis, in accordance with generally accepted accounting principles (GAAP), which is a comprehensive basis of accounting generally accepted in the United States of America.
-Under the accrual basis of accounting, revenues are recorded when earned and expenditures are recorded when they result in a liability for benefits received, even if they occur in an accounting period other than the current fiscal year.
+This section will provide an introduction to the basic financial statements and an analytical overview of the Educational Service Unit No. 19's (ESU No. 19) activities with primary emphasis on the ESU No. 19 as a whole.
+The basic financial statements are comprised of three components: Government-wide financial statements, fund financial statements, and notes to the financial statements.
+It also provides additional information that supplements the financial statements and the notes to the financial statements.
+Our discussion and analysis of financial performance of the ESU No. 19 is for the fiscal year ended August 31, 2019, and it is presented on the accrual basis, in accordance with accounting principles generally accepted in the United States of America.
+Under the accrual basis of accounting, revenues are recognized when earned and expenditures are recognized when they result in a liability for benefits received, even if they occur in an accounting period other than the current fiscal year.